-6-B (8) Misconduct in Reports and the Investigative Process
+6-B (8) Misconduct in Reports and Investigations

-Faculty members are expected to participate in investigations and to provide truthful information in any complaint, allegation, investigation, or hearing.
-They may not deliberately provide false or misleading information or otherwise obstruct the investigation or hearing.
-They also may not submit complaints or allegations of purported misconduct in bad faith or for the purpose of harming another.
+Faculty members are expected to participate in investigations and audits as requested.
+Whether they are reporting parties, respondents, or others providing information, they are expected to provide truthful information in any allegation, investigation, appeal, or hearing, and in any audit or compliance process.
+They may not deliberately provide false or misleading information or otherwise obstruct the fact-finding process.
+They may not submit complaints or provide testimony about allegations of purported misconduct in bad faith or with a view to personal gain or intentional harm to another.
+This prohibition does not apply to reports made or information provided in good faith, even if the facts alleged turn out to be erroneous or are not later substantiated.